Nigel Mills’s voting in Parliament

 Nigel Mills is a Conservative MP, and on the vast majority of issues votes the same way as other Conservative MPs.

 However, Nigel Mills sometimes differs from their party colleagues, such as:

 Nigel Mills consistently voted for allowing terminally ill people to be given assistance to end their life, while most Conservative MPs generally voted against.

 Nigel Mills consistently voted for removing hereditary peers from the House of Lords, while most Conservative MPs generally voted against.

 We have lots more plain English analysis of Nigel Mills’s voting record on issues like health, welfare, taxation and more.
 Visit Nigel Mills’s full vote analysis page for more.

-Nigel Mills sometimes rebelled against their party in this parliament
+Nigel Mills has hardly ever rebelled against their party in the current parliament.
+Find out more.

 Conservative MP for Amber Valley